mike99mac/nagios-doc/NagiosOnAlmaLinux.md

 </Directory>
 ```

-- Set the ownership of the password file to ``nagios`` and set the permisison bits accordingly:
+- Set the ownership of the password file to ``apache`` and set the permisison bits accordingly:

 ```
 chown apache.apache /usr/local/nagios/etc/htpasswd.users